Pain Medicine Group

 The team at Pain Medicine Group offer a number of treatment options to relieve your sciatica pain.
-Some of the treatments focus on the musculoskeletal system, including physical therapy, chiropractic care, or medication.
+Some of the treatments focus on the musculoskeletal system, including physical therapy, or chiropractic care.

-Your doctor may also recommend cutting-edge regenerative treatments for sciatica pain, such as stem cell and platelet-rich plasma (PRP) therapy, which help regenerate tissue to promote healing and relieve pain and inflammation.
+Your doctor may also recommend cutting-edge regenerative treatments for sciatica pain, such as platelet-rich plasma (PRP) therapy, which help regenerate tissue to promote healing and relieve pain and inflammation.

 For advanced treatment options to relieve your sciatica pain, call Pain Medicine Group today or schedule an appointment online.

 What other medical issues do we treat?

 At Pain Medicine Group, we treat a wide range of medical issues including:

 - Arm Pain